nshenk/quartz/content/_index.md

 # Using this website

 This website contains my notes.
+Blue text are links.
 You can navigate in several ways:

 - View all notes sorted by recency at [/notes/](./notes/)
-- Use the interactive graph below
+- Use the interactive graph of the entire website below
 - Do a full-text search using the search bar at the top right
-- Anything blue is a link